-12 Rules for Life by Jordan B Peterson Book Summary & Commentary
+12 Rules for Life Summary: 7 Best Lessons from Jordan B Peterson

 12 Rules for Life Quick Summary:12 Rules for Life is about putting your life in order and taking responsibility for what happens.
 Jordan Peterson begins each chapter with a simple Rule like "Stand up straight" then he launches into thought provoking lessons from science, religion, history and psychology.